hanabi/hanabi.github.io/README.md

 * Only number 3 and number 4 clues that touch chop are to be interpreted as *Fuel Clues*.
 Then, they know that the *Fuel Clue* was moving their chop, and their new chop is playable.
 * For example, at the beginning of the game, say a number 3's is clued to someone as a chop focus *Play Clue*.
 If they play their *Finesse Position* card, you know it was a *3 Bluff*.
 If they play their chop, you know it was a *Fuel Clue* and a *Dump Truck* was initiated.
 * *Fuel Clues* are the highest priority interpretation.
 In other words, if someone has a fully-playable hand, it is impossible to perform a *Self 3-Bluff*.

-## Non-Formalized Proposals

-These are moves that are proposed by certain members of the group.
-However, they have not yet reached a consensus that they are good enough to play with by default.

-n/a

 <br />